greenmachine112/tarzan/README.md

 ## Usage
 **NOTE**: Do not use this model for real trading, as this version suffers from time complexity issues.
 It averages a comment filter rate of 1.57 +- .4 comments per minute.
 This program is under active development, and this issue will be fixed in the future.

-To connect Contrabot to an Alpaca brokerage account and place trades you must first get a key pair from Alpaca, and Reddit.
+To connect Tarzan to an Alpaca brokerage account and place trades you must first get a key pair from Alpaca, and Reddit.

 1. Alpaca Registry:
     ```bash